Block YouTube Ads on AppleTV by Decrypting and Stripping Ads from Profobuf

 Windows File Sharing Gotchas

-Your path may be smoother, but I’ve always seem to make the Trench Run instead of remote-piloting a handful of lead-filled X-Wings at light speed right through the Death Star’s reactor to make it go boom: the easy way.
+Your path may be smoother, but I always seem to make the Trench Run—remote-piloting a handful of lead-filled X-Wings at light speed right through the Death Star’s reactor to make it go boom: the easy way.

-I’ve added some rules to allow Static DHCP devices to talk to each other – Windows devices – but by default, the Private Network in the Windows Defender uses the local subnet as the rule scope.
-That means different subnets are isolated.
-We can’t just relax the pfSense DHCP subnet mask to say 192.168.20.0/16 because it conflicts with another subnet.
-Instead, just to get file sharing working, I relax the scope in Advanced Settings like below.
-Be sure to modify In and Out for SMB and ICMP.
+I’ve added rules so static-DHCP Windows devices can talk to each other, but by default the Private Network profile in Windows Defender Firewall scopes rules to the local subnet.
+That isolates different subnets.
+We cannot simply relax the pfSense DHCP subnet mask to, say, 192.168.20.0/16; it conflicts with another subnet.
+Instead, just to get file sharing working, I relax the scope in Advanced Settings as shown below.
+Be sure to modify both Inbound and Outbound rules for SMB and ICMP.

 Windows file sharing across subnets